Three Ages: Plot

-In the Ancient Rome segment, Keaton attempts to attract the attention of the wealthy Leahy, but is continually pushed back by Beery.
+In the ancient Rome segment, Keaton attempts to attract the attention of the wealthy Leahy, but is continually pushed back by Beery.
 Beery challenges him to a chariot race after a hard snow — Keaton wins by using sled dogs instead of horses.
 In revenge, Beery forces him into the lion pit belonging to Leahy's family.
 Keaton survives by befriending the lion and manicuring its claws.
 Keaton is rescued by Leahy's parents while Beery kidnaps Leahy.
 Keaton rescues her and tries to seduce her in her palanquin, which takes off without them.
 In the epilogue, they also go out for a walk with many children in tow.

 In "modern times," Keaton is a poor man yearning for Leahy, who has rich parents.
 Leahy's mother, unimpressed with Keaton's bank account but interested in Beery's, decides on Beery as a match for her daughter.
-Keaton accidentally gets drunk at a restaurant where Beery and Leahy are dining, and Beery tricks the male half of another couple into punching Keaton, who stumbles home drunk.
-Later, Keaton impresses Leahy by playing a football game, whereas Beery is only a coach, Beery decides to play opposite Keaton.
+Keaton accidentally gets drunk at a restaurant where Beery and Leahy are dining, and Beery tricks another man into punching Keaton, who stumbles home drunk.
+Later, Keaton impresses Leahy by playing in a football game; although Beery is a coach, Beery decides to play opposite Keaton.
 Keaton is overwhelmed by the bigger Beery, but ends up winning the game with an impressive touchdown.
 An irritated Beery frames Keaton for possession of alcohol and gets him arrested, simultaneously showing him a wedding announcement between him and Leahy — Keaton will be unable to stop the wedding while in jail.
 While shadowed by a guard, Keaton finds a criminal file showing that Beery has been charged with bigamy and forgery.
 He attempts to call Leahy to warn her.
 He accidentally escapes when the phone booth he is using is taken out for replacement.
 Keaton evades the police chasing him and makes it to the church in time to drag Leahy away from the wedding and into a cab.
 After showing her Beery's criminal file, he takes Leahy home and prepares to leave, but she kisses him.
 He declares to the cab driver that they are going back to the church.
 In the epilogue, they also go out for a walk — this time with their dog instead of children.